vineshgvk/PII-Data/README.md

 We utlized Tensorboard to create Visualizations of the results obtained for Model Analysis such as model metrics and parameters.

-![image](https://github.com/rayapudisaiakhil/PII-Data/blob/main/images/tb2.png)
-Pictured: F1 Score and Precision

 F1 Score: The F1 Score graph shows a rapid increase at the beginning and then plateaus close to the value of 1, indicating that the model has a good balance between precision and recall.
 Precision: The Precision graph also shows an increase, leveling off near the value of 1.
 High precision indicates that most of the instances the model predicts as positive are indeed positive.

-![image](https://github.com/rayapudisaiakhil/PII-Data/blob/main/images/gg.png)
-Pictured: Recall
+![image](https://github.com/rayapudisaiakhil/PII-Data/blob/main/images/tb2.png)
+Pictured: F1 Score and Precision

 The recall metric of the model quickly increases and then plateaus near the maximum value.
 This suggests the model is consistently identifying most of the relevant cases.
 The flat line at the end indicates stable performance over time.

+![image](https://github.com/rayapudisaiakhil/PII-Data/blob/main/images/gg.png)
+Pictured: Recall

+The "train_loss: graph represents the model's training loss over time.
+There is a steep drop in loss at the beginning, which suggests the model quickly improved its predictions early in the training.
+Stabilization of Loss: The loss then decreases at a slower rate and starts to plateau, indicating the model is achieving a steady state where it is learning less from each additional training batch.
+End of Training Behavior: Towards the end, the curve flattens significantly, suggesting minimal gains from further training, which could be an indicator to stop training to save computational resources and avoid overfitting.

 ![image](https://github.com/rayapudisaiakhil/PII-Data/blob/main/images/training%20loss.png)
 Pictured: train_loss

-The graph presents a machine learning model's training loss over time.
-Key observations include:

-Sharp Initial Decline: There is a steep drop in loss at the beginning, which suggests the model quickly improved its predictions early in the training.
-Stabilization of Loss: The loss then decreases at a slower rate and starts to plateau, indicating the model is achieving a steady state where it is learning less from each additional training batch.
-End of Training Behavior: Towards the end, the curve flattens significantly, suggesting minimal gains from further training, which could be an indicator to stop training to save computational resources and avoid overfitting.
+**Confusion Matrix Observations:**

+The diagonal values, which represent correct classifications, have significantly higher numbers than off-diagonal elements, suggesting good model performance.
+Categories like B-EMAIL, B-ID_NUM, and B-URL_PERSONAL show high numbers of correct predictions (514, 116, and 418, respectively), indicating the model's strength in these areas.
+The macro avg and weighted avg for precision, recall, and f1-score are all 0.99 or 1.00, confirming the model's strong performance across all classes.

 ![image](https://github.com/rayapudisaiakhil/PII-Data/blob/main/images/Confusion_Matrix.png)
 Pictured: Confusion matrix for labels

 # Deployment Pipeline